hillmo-txt/hillmo-txt/README.md

 - ✅ Documented labs, not just code dumps
 - 📁 Clean folder structure
 - 🧪 Simulated tickets and real-world scenarios
-- 💡 Notes, observations, failures, and fixes — not just the polished stuff
+- 💡 Notes, observations, failures, and fixes; not just the polished stuff!

 ---